 The single-read mappability tracks are in BED6 format, showing regions of the genome that are uniquely mappable by at least one k-mer.
 In Umap, unlike Bismap, the mappability of the reverse strand is the same as the forward strand.
 Thus in Bismap, the mappability of both strands is shown.
 In Bismap, only regions that are uniquely mappable in both strands must be considered uniquely mappable.
 For this reason, we calculated the multi-read mappability of bisulfite-converted genome only for the regions that are uniquely mappable in both strands.

 View the Umap and Bismap track hub in UCSC genome browser.

 The current track hub data is based on Umap V1.1.0.
 If you need to access data produced using Umap V1.0.0 (before May 2nd 2017), they are deposited in Zenodo.

-Download the raw unsigned 8-bit integer and BED files as a tarball for further analysis:
+Download the BED files as a tarball for further analysis:

 Download individual k-mer files of Umap or Bismap:

 Read the documentation for Umap and Bismap software, which begins with a quick start.

 Please ask questions about Umap on our mailing list.
 If you want to report a bug or request a feature, use Umap issue tracker.
 We are interested in all comments on the package, and the ease of use of installation and documentation.